Business Management add-on module

 Can be taken with ...

-Business Management comprises four discrete units, taught over two terms (Microeconomics and Principles of Accounting in Autumn term, examined at the beginning of January; Project Management and Business Environments-Construction Law in Spring term, examined at the beginning of the Summer Term).
+Business Management comprises four discrete units, taught over two terms (Microeconomic Theory and Innovation in Civil Engineering in Autumn term, examined at the beginning of January; Project Management and Business Environments-Construction Law in Spring term, examined at the beginning of the Summer Term).
 Each exam is of two hours duration.
 Project Management is primarily assessed by hands-on project-based coursework.
 Each unit also has coursework assessment during term, including individual written work and classroom-based group work.